Microsoft Excel Essentials for Pharmacy Informatics

 Example sheet

 3. All of the blank cells become highlighted.
 Touch nothing but the = key and the up arrow.
-Follow that with Ctrl+enter and all blanks will populate the cell above.
+Follow that with Ctrl+Enter and all blanks will populate with the value of the cell above.

 5. INDEX Function